miadragovic/todo-list-manager/REPORT.md

 - Refactoring and code quality.
 - Automated tests and coverage.
 - CI with GitHub Actions.
-- Docker containerization and deployment attempts to Azure.
+- Docker containerization and Azure App Service deployment
 - Health checks and metrics with Prometheus.
 - Documentation.